Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-policies-without-enforcing-them.md

 - `online`
 - `sap`

-You can see the default policy assignments for each management group in th corresponding template file in the [archetype_definitions](../../modules/archetypes/lib/archetype_definitions) folder.
+You can see the default policy assignments for each management group in the corresponding template file in the [archetype_definitions](../../modules/archetypes/lib/archetype_definitions) folder.

 You have successfully overridden the `enforcementMode` for the landing zone archetype.